lserman/hubotgf/README.md

 ### Sending feedback

-Workers have access to two messaging methods: `reply` and `rebroadcast`, each accepting a message. `reply` sends the message back to the original caller in a private message, `rebroadcast` sends the message back to the room it came from.
+Workers have access to two messaging methods: `reply` and `broadcast`, each accepting a message. `reply` sends the message back to the original caller in a private message, `broadcast` sends the message back to the room it came from.

 ```ruby
 class TestWorker